The most affectionate creature in the world is a wet dog (Ambrose Bierce)

 Directions and parking – Turn off Ginninderra Drive into Diddams Close.
 At the t-junction turn right and drive a short distance to a car park.
 From the car park walk across the cycle path through a shady picnic area to reach the swimming beach visible through the trees.

 Murrumbidgee River – Uriarra Crossing, Uriarra Road

 This is a quintessential Canberra river swimming spot.
 It’s a little bit out of Canberra, but the destination is worth it and the drive very pleasant through rolling hills and pastures down to the Murrumbidgee River.
 You can choose from a huge park environment on the east bank, or a more modest spot on the far, west bank.
 The bend in the river here provides a large, safe area of slow moving water and big sandy beaches for dogs to play zoomies after they’ve cooled down.
-The banks slope very gradually and the river bottom is mainly sand so it’s easy for more timid dogs to just wade in the shallows.
+The banks slope very gradually and the river bottom is mainly sand so it’s easy for more cautious dogs to just wade in the shallows.
 You can also take the dogs exploring along the river bank upstream - they'll enjoy the new smells.
 Make sure you bring your swimmers so you can join in the fun.
 Keep a watch out for submerged rocks if the river is a bit high and take care after heavy rain which might make the current stronger than usual.

 Off leash status – All the beaches and picnic areas at Uriarra Crossing are off leash.

 Directions and parking – Follow Uriarra Road for approximately 10 minutes after leaving the new suburb of Wright.
 Turn left at the Uriarra East Reserve sign (before you reach the bridge crossing over the Murrumbidgee River), then turn right at the car park and drive to the very end to access the best east bank swimming spot.
 Or, after crossing the bridge, turn right and park in the small car park immediately to the right to access the best west bank swimming spot.